SUSE/skuba/ci/infra/azure/README.md

 Caveats of Azure Bastion:

-  * The Azure Bastion service is not available in all Azure regions.
+  * As of June 2020, the Azure Bastion service is not available in all Azure regions.
   * By design it's not possible to leverage the bastion host without using the ssh session embedded into the browser.
 This makes impossible to use tools like `sftp` or `scp`.